HouseMcBride/PacMan/README.md

 The assignment was to simulate PacMan biting down across the screen.
 I used four different images of PacMan.
 I was able to update them giving the illusion he was eating.

 ### Installation
-Apply is to the web browser.
+It was made in the browser.
 No additional software is necessary.

 ### Usage
 The function is called on a mouse click.
 Every time it is called it will update the image, position and direction on the screen.